 General: Refer to absorbed liquid(s) MSDS(s).
 The SUPER PIG® & PIG® Pillow Absorbents do not render liquids nonflammable, neutral or less hazardous.
 The container can be hazardous when empty.
 Follow label cautions even after the container is empty.
 Do not re-use empty containers for food, clothing or products for human or animal consumption, or where skin contact can occur.

-Engineering Controls: Provide general and/or local exhaust ventilation to keep concentrations below PEL/TLV.
-PERSONAL PROTECTION use of cloth, canvas or leather gloves is a good industrial practice
+Engineering Controls: Provide general and/or local exhaust ventilation to keep concentrations below PEL/TLV PERSONAL PROTECTION

 Eyes: Safety glasses with side shields is a good industrial practice